-After fueling, tighten fuel cap as securely as possible by hand.
-Use a suitable tool (e.g. screwdriver end of combination wrench) to tighten slotted fuel caps.
+After fueling, tighten down the fuel filler cap as firmly as possible by hand.
+A lug (arrow) is provided for better leverage when tightening.

+STIHL recommends the use of a suitable tool (e.g. screwdriver end of combination wrench) to tighten the cap securely.
+Check fuel cap periodically for tightness